Charles H. Price II: Public life

 In the spring of 1981, President Ronald Reagan appointed Price to be United States Ambassador to Belgium.
 He was quickly and unanimously confirmed by the United States Senate.
 In 1983, President Reagan recalled Price from his post in Belgium and appointed him Ambassador to the United Kingdom.
 The Senate again confirmed him unanimously, and he held the post until the end of the Reagan Administration in 1989.
 As Ambassador to the United Kingdom, he was instrumental in handling the aftermath of the bombing of Pan Am Flight 103 in 1988 and was the first U.S. government official on the scene in Lockerbie, Scotland on the night of the bombing.
 He gave the first indication that it was the worst terrorist attack against the U.S. when he told reporters that 70% of those on board were Americans.

 Upon returning from his ambassadorial post in April 1989, Price was appointed chairman of the board of Ameribanc, Inc., and then became president and CEO in 1990.
 Ameribanc merged with Mercantile Bancorporation in May 1992, and Price became chairman of the board of Mercantile Bank of Kansas City and Mercantile Bank of Kansas.
 He held this position until retiring in 1996.

 Price also served as a Director of British Airways (1989–1996), Hanson plc (1989–1995), US Industries, Inc. (1995–2004), The New York Times Company (1989–2002), Texaco (1989–2001), and Sprint (1989–1995).
 In Kansas City, he served on numerous philanthropic boards.
 He also received numerous awards and honorary degrees for his public service.

 Price lived in Indian Wells, California with his wife, Carol Swanson Price, after his retirement.
 He died on January 12, 2012, in Indian Wells and was buried at Forest Hill Calvary Cemetery in Kansas City, Missouri.

-Covering up sexual abuse

-According to Alison Kervin's book "The Monster of Harrods", while Price was serving as Ambassador to the US, his daughter Melissa Price was raped by Mohamed Al-Fayed, the owner of Harrods.
-When she told her father, he advised her to "keep schtum", thus preventing disclosure of Al-Fayed's behavior and exposing hundreds of other women to sexual abuse.
+According to Alison Kervin's book The Monster of Harrods, while Price was serving as ambassador to the UK, his then 16-year-old daughter said she was raped by Mohamed Al-Fayed, the owner of Harrods.
+Price reportedly advised her to "keep schtum" (quiet).